 What is an MCP gateway and why is it important for Confluence?

-An MCP gateway acts as a secure proxy between AI assistants (Claude, ChatGPT, Cursor) and enterprise tools like Confluence.
-Instead of each developer storing API tokens locally—creating credential sprawl and security risks—the gateway provides centralized authentication, role-based access control, and complete audit logging.
+An MCP gateway acts as a secure proxy between AI assistants (Claude, ChatGPT, Cursor, Gemini, and Copilot) and enterprise tools like Confluence.
+Instead of each developer storing API tokens locally, which creates credential sprawl and security risks, the gateway provides centralized authentication, role-based access control, and complete audit logging.
 Think of it as an "API gateway for AI" that enables questions like "Summarize our Q4 planning docs" directly in your AI assistant while maintaining enterprise security and compliance.

 How do MCP Gateways ensure data security with Confluence?

-Enterprise MCP gateways provide multiple security layers: OAuth 2.0/SSO integration ties access to existing identity systems; role-based access control limits AI to specific Confluence spaces per team; complete audit trails log every interaction with user attribution; and Virtual MCP architecture exposes only minimum required tools rather than full API access.
-Solutions like MintMCP maintain SOC 2 Type II compliance, ensuring AI-Confluence connections meet regulatory requirements.
+Enterprise MCP gateways provide multiple security layers: OAuth 2.x/SSO integration ties access to existing identity systems; role-based access control limits AI to specific Confluence spaces per team; complete audit trails log every interaction with user attribution; and Virtual MCP Bundles expose only minimum required tools rather than full API access.
+Solutions like MintMCP are SOC 2 Type II audited, supporting AI-Confluence connections that meet enterprise security review requirements.

 Can MintMCP integrate with existing Confluence deployments?